 Can I Have A Third Hair Transplant?

 Yes, you can even have a third hair transplant.
-However, hair transplant procedures rarely call for a third operation, especially if a surgeon uses advanced FUE hair transplantation techniques.
+However, hair procedures rarely call for a third operation, especially if a surgeon uses advanced FUE hair transplantation techniques.
 Also, too many hair transplantation surgeries can deplete the donor site.
 This possibility is why second or third surgeries should be solely out of necessity and should only be done after due consultation.

 Can You Run Out Of Donor Hair?